 NCR has discussed above the Company's overall, long-term exposure to the Fox River liability.
-However, NCR has limited short-term liability for this matter.
+However, NCR's short-term liability for this matter is limited.
 In December 2001, NCR and API entered into an interim settlement with the Governments that limits NCR/API's joint cash payouts to \$10 million per year over a four-year period beginning at the time of such interim settlement.
 Any portion of an annual \$10 million installment not paid out in a given year will be rolled over and made available for payment during subsequent years up until December 10, 2005.
 In exchange for these payments, the Governments have agreed not to take any enforcement actions against NCR and API during the term of the settlement.
 These payments are being shared by NCR and API under the terms of the confidential settlement agreement discussed above and will be credited against NCR's long-term exposure for this matter.
 NCR's share of these payments was taken into account in determining its reserve.

 AT&T Corp.
 (AT&T) and Lucent Technologies, Inc. (Lucent) are jointly responsible for indemnifying NCR for a portion of amounts for the Fox River incurred by NCR over a certain threshold.
-NCR's estimate of what AT&T and Lucent will pay under the indemnity is recorded as a long-term receivable of \$17 million and is deducted in determining the net amount discussed above.
+NCR's estimate of what AT&T and Lucent will pay under the indemnity is recorded as a long-term receivable of \$15 million and is deducted in determining the net amount discussed above.
+The amount of this receivable has increased by \$2 million since the filing of NCR's second quarter 2003 Form 10-Q to reflect updated cost figures and other adjustments in determining when the threshold will be reached.

 It is difficult to estimate the future financial impact of environmental laws, including potential liabilities.
 NCR records environmental provisions when it is probable that a liability has been incurred and the amount or range of the liability is reasonably estimable.
-Provisions for estimated losses from environmental restoration and remediation are, depending on the site, based primarily on internal and third-party environmental studies (except for the Fox River site where the estimated clean-up costs are taken from the Governments' clean-up decisions and supporting documents), estimates as to the number and participation level of any other PRPs, the extent of the contamination, and the nature of required remedial and restoration actions.
+Provisions for estimated losses from environmental restoration and remediation are, depending on the site, based primarily on internal and third-party environmental studies (except for the Fox River site where the estimated clean-up costs and natural resource damages are taken from the Governments' decisions, reports and supporting documents), estimates as to the number and participation level of any other PRPs, the extent of the contamination, and the nature of required remedial and restoration actions.
 Accruals are adjusted as further information develops or circumstances change.
 Management expects that the amounts accrued from time to time will be paid out over the period of investigation, negotiation, remediation and restoration for the applicable sites.
 The amounts provided for environmental matters in NCR's consolidated financial statements are the estimated gross undiscounted amounts of such liabilities (except for the Fox River site where the Governments' clean-up decisions and supporting documents set forth estimates for certain long-term costs at net present worth), without deductions for insurance or third-party indemnity claims.
 Except for the sharing agreement with API described above with respect to the Fox River site, in those cases where insurance carriers or third-party indemnitors have agreed to pay any amounts and management believes that collectibility of such amounts is probable, the amounts would be reflected as receivables in the consolidated financial statements.
-For the Fox River site, an asset relating to the AT&T and Lucent indemnity was recognized, as payment was deemed probable.
+For the Fox River site, an asset relating to the AT&T and Lucent indemnity has been recognized, as payment is deemed probable.